ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 import requests

 # Named things like packages and variables can have functions and other variables within them that
 # we can reuse.
-We can refer to them use the package name and a . character like so:
+To refer to them use the package name and a . character like so:
 response = requests.get("http://blog.example.com/wp-json/wp/v2/posts", params={"per_page": 1})

-# We've just made requested the latest blog post from our blog server.
+# We've just requested the latest blog post from our blog server.
 We've stored the response to
 # that request in a variable named "response" above.

 # Requests and responses are like letters we can send or get in the mail.
 They have an envelope,